Gregorius, Holliday HR, Yanks thump Angels 8-4 to end skid

 Gregorius lofted a two-run homer for New York down the right field line in the second inning that started the scoring.
 It was the eighth homer of the season for Gregorius and his second in three games.

-Holliday went the other way for a solo homer in the fifth inning that made it 3-2.
+Holliday, making his seventh start this season at first base, went the other way for a solo homer in the fifth inning that made it 3-2.
 It was his 15th homer.

-Manager Joe Girardi got to use his overpowering 1-2 at the back of his bullpen for the first time in a while.
-Betances struck out two in a perfect eighth in his first game since June 15, and Chapman made his second appearances since coming off the disabled list Sunday.

-The duo hadn't pitched in the same game since Chapman blew a save against the Chicago Cubs at Wrigley Field on May 7, a game New York won 5-4 in 18 innings.

 MOVING ON